Earthcomputer/multiconnect/docs/translator_compiler.md

 ### Registry Translation
 Registry translation may occur on raw IDs or on `Identifier` IDs.
 Most IDs are known at compile time.
 The exception is multiconnect-added entries representing entries that were removed in vanilla.
 These entries are registered at game start and raw IDs may change when joining a singleplayer world or when joining a Fabric server due to Fabric registry sync. `Identifier` IDs and raw IDs of vanilla entries are never dynamic in this way.

+Registry translation occurs on all fields annotated with `@Registry`.
+Additionally, DFU fixers can be applied in the registry translation phase with the `@Datafix` annotation, and a custom function can be used using the `@CustomFix` annotation.

 ## Packets
 Packets undergo normal [message translation](#message-translation), in addition to a few extra things.
 This section details those extra things.